-- 1. Search nucleotide sequence of a target gene on NCBI website and BLAST it. - 2.
+- 1. Search nucleotide sequence of a target gene on NCBI website, align, and compare with other database using BLAST tool. - 2.
 Find out amino acid sequence of a particular protein from protein database available on public domain and compare it with other proteins.

-1. This course will impart knowledge on skills and techniques to be followed for meaningful data acquisition, handling, tabulation, organization and processing for fruitful results.

-2. This course is sincerely designed to promote computer literacy and understanding of computer-based applications involved in simulation, visualization, and analyzing biological information.

-3. There is a widespread scope for biostatistician in medical research, clinical decision making, and health management.

-4. Knowledge imparted on bio-statistical tools and techniques could be helpful to improve research outcomes through accurate, precise and truthful interpretations.

-5. Computational biology will probably boost the R&D via in silico experiments, and administrating the large databases of biological experiments.
+- 1. This course will impart knowledge on skills and techniques to be followed for meaningful data acquisition, handling, tabulation, organization and processing for fruitful results. - 2.
+This course is sincerely designed to promote computer literacy and understanding of computer-based applications involved in simulation, visualization, and analyzing biological information. - 3.
+There is a widespread scope for biostatistician in medical research, clinical decision-making, and health management. - 4.
+Knowledge imparted on bio-statistical tools and techniques could be helpful to improve research outcomes through accurate, precise and truthful interpretations. - 5.
+Computational biology will probably boost the R&D via in silico experiments, and administrating the large databases of biological experiments.

-Mertin

-JUR
+- 1. There is a widespread scope of biostatistician in medical research, clinical decision-making, and health management. - 2.
+Bio-statistical knowledge could be helpful to frequently improve research outcomes through accurate, precise and truthful interpretations. - 3.
+Computational biology boosts the R&D via in silico experiments, administrating the large databases of experimental biological data. - 4.
+Can be employed in various sectors as Bio-analytics, Clinical pharmacologists, Computational chemists, Database designer and maintainer, Proteomics analyzer, Pharmacogenomics analyzer, Pharmacologists, Sequence assembly analyzer, Informatics developers.

+Mistera

+de